-Impairment Charges-Sonic evaluates goodwill, franchise and favorable lease assets, property and equipment and other assets at least annually for potential impairment based on economic and other operating factors.
+Impairment Charges - Sonic evaluates goodwill, franchise and favorable lease assets, property and equipment and other assets at least annually for potential impairment based on economic and other operating factors.
 Impairment charges related to continuing and discontinued operations have been classified as a separate expense line above operating income in the accompanying Consolidated Statements of Income.
 The amounts and types of charges are presented in the following tables:

-th Continuing Operations For the Year Ended December 31,
+Continuing Operations For the Year Ended December 31,

-2006 2007 2008
+(dollars in millions) 2006 2007 2008

-(dol lars in mill lions)

 Impairment charges

 Property impairment charges \$ 3.8 \$ 1.0 \$ 16.4

 Goodwill impairment charges 786.5

 Franchise agreement and other asset impairment charges 8.9

-Total \$ 3.8 \$ 1.0 \$811.8
+Total \$ 3.8 \$ 1.0 \$ 811.8

-For ntinued Or the Year December Ended
+For the Year Ended December 31,

-2006 2007 2008
+(dollars in millions) 2006 2007 2008

-(do llars in mi llions)

 Impairment charges

 Property impairment charges \$ 7.2 \$ 2.0 \$ 8.5

 Goodwill impairment charges 10.9

 Franchise agreement and other asset impairment charges 2.5 3.1 18.3

 Favorable lease asset impairment charges 1.9

-Total \$ 9.7 \$ 5.1 \$39.6
+Total \$ 9.7 \$ 5.1 \$ 39.6

-Segment Information-Sonic has determined it has a single segment for purposes of reporting financial condition and results of operations.
+Segment Information - Sonic has determined it has a single segment for purposes of reporting financial condition and results of operations.